rakkycurvelo/100-days-of-code/log.md

 **Thoughts**: Finished my Product Landing Page and working on some videos from Daniel Shiffman, The Nature of Code.
 I wish I could be more effective on this.
 Why am I not putting more time on this challenge?

 **Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky), [CodePen](https://codepen.io/rakkycurvelo/pen/zymKPV) and [GitHub](https://github.com/rakkycurvelo/product-landing-page).

+### Day 13: January 16, 2019

+**Today's Progress**: Starting my Technical Documentation Page

+**Thoughts**: I've started to put my technical documentation page together and came across this amazing CSS Grid Template.
+It's impossible to not keep your page organized when you are familiar with it.
+This page from MDN helped me a lot and it will be a model for life! <3

+**Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky) and [CodePen](https://codepen.io/rakkycurvelo/pen/VqNwOr) - also, [CSS Grids](https://t.co/T97G3iCcBk)

+### Day 14: January 18, 2019

+**Today's Progress**: Keep working on my Technical Documentation Page

+**Thoughts**: Formating HTML and CSS again.
+I just need to keep doing it to make a memory palace with the process.
+Also, it's always good to remember some [HTML characters](http://www.whatsmyip.org/html-characters/), right?

+**Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky) and [CodePen](https://codepen.io/rakkycurvelo/pen/VqNwOr).